 If the SCEF responds with one of the error response codes defined in clause 8.3, the IN-CSE shall update the e2eQosStatus attribute of the <e2eQosSession> resource to a value of FAILED.

-Step 6: The IN-CSE delivers the message with the required QoS and updates the <e2eQosSession> resource.
+Step 6: The IN-CSE delivers the message with the required QoS and updates the <e2eQosSession> resource

 If the QoS session is enabled, the IN-CSE forwards the request to the targeted session endpoint entity.
 After receiving a response back from the targeted session endpoint, the IN-CSE updates the e2eQosStatus attribute of the <e2eQosSession> resource and prepares a response for the Originator (IN-AE).